 For everyone’s protection and peace of mind, Roundabout is requiring proof of full COVID-19 vaccination with an FDA- or WHO-authorized vaccine for our audiences—as well as artists and staff.
 We will require proof of a recent negative COVID-19 test for those who are unvaccinated due to a disability or religious belief.

 Are vaccines required to see a show?

-All audience members 12 years of age and older are required to be fully vaccinated before entering the theatre.
-Audience members 18 years of age and older must show proof of vaccination with a valid photo ID.
-Fully vaccinated means that at least 14 days have passed since the final dose of any FDA or WHO authorized or approved vaccine.
+All audience members 5 years of age and older are required to be fully vaccinated before entering the theatre.
+Audience members 18 years of age and older must show proof of vaccination along with a valid photo ID.
+“Vaccinated” means on the day of the performance date as shown on the valid ticket, a guest has received